The International Baccalaureate Diploma Programme: A Comprehensive Guide

 Frequently Asked Questions (FAQs)

 The IB Diploma is assessed through a combination of internal and external assessments.
-Internal assessments include coursework, oral presentations, and practical work marked by teachers and moderated by IB examiners.
-External assessments include final exams, which are graded by external IB examiners.
-The final score is out of 45 points, with 24 points needed to pass and receive the diploma.
+Internal assessments include coursework, oral presentations, investigations, and practical work marked by teachers and moderated by IB examiners.
+External assessments include final examinations graded by IB examiners.
+Students can earn a maximum of 45 points, with at least 24 points generally required to be awarded the IB Diploma.